-A 2026 Gallup study found something counterintuitive: business owners report thriving at a rate of 68%, while employed professionals report thriving at 49%.
-That's a 39% gap in life satisfaction—not luck, not privilege.
-Something structural about what ownership does to your psychology and your options.
+A 2026 Gallup study found something counterintuitive: business owners thrive at 68%, while employed professionals thrive at 49%.
+That's a 39% gap in life satisfaction.

 The Structural Reason for the 39% Gap

 The thriving gap isn't primarily about money.
-It's about control, optionality, and identity coherence—three things employment structurally constrains and ownership structurally expands.
+It's about control, optionality, and identity coherence.

 The Financial Case for Ownership: What the Numbers Actually Show

 A W-2 employee earning $120K per year controls one income stream.
-Their net worth growth tracks salary increases and 401(k) performance—both constrained by employer decisions.
+Their net worth growth tracks salary increases and 401(k) performance.

 How AI Widens the Owner Advantage in 2026

 The AI shift is the most significant structural change for business owners since the internet.
-Not because it replaces humans—but because it collapses the overhead curve that used to flatten owner earnings at scale.
+It collapses the overhead curve that used to flatten owner earnings at scale.

 The Three Paths to Ownership (And Which Is Fastest)